:ref Directive

 The

-directive is particularly valuable when you need to work with specific DOM elements that are part of your template but require dynamic interaction or customization.
+:refdirective is particularly valuable when you need to work with specific DOM elements that are part of your template but require dynamic interaction or customization.

-directive in your Regor templates, you can bridge the gap between your component’s JavaScript logic and the HTML elements in your template, enhancing your ability to create dynamic and interactive user interfaces.
+By using the :ref directive in your Regor templates, you can bridge the gap between your component’s JavaScript logic and the HTML elements in your template, enhancing your ability to create dynamic and interactive user interfaces.